Cleaning up the WYSIWYG HTML

-The HTML cleaner checks if the HTML meets the following requirements:
+The HTML cleaner checks whether the HTML meets the following requirements:

-Are the HTML elements and attributes valid according to the configured XHTML 1.0 dtd (options are strict and transitional).
+- Are the HTML elements and attributes valid according to the configured XHTML 1.0 dtd?

 The webmaster can disallow the usage of an

-Is the inserted CSS class allowed for the elements p, div, pre or span?
+- Is the inserted CSS class allowed for the elements

 For these four elements, the content of the class attribute is restricted to the class names that are configured as allowed.